 mHealth or mobile health is a broad term that includes a variety of applications used on smartphones to monitor health, treat disease, and improve human health outcomes.
-These tools can encompass remote patient monitoring sensors that use the Internet to transmit data, the OrthoLive telemedicine application for orthopedic specialist or something as simple as the FitBit patients wear to track exercise.
+These tools can encompass remote patient monitoring sensors that use the Internet to transmit data, the OrthoLive telemedicine application for orthopedic specialists, or something as simple as the FitBit patients wear to track exercise.

 Here are 32 of the latest market trends and statistics related to mHealth.